rm-hull/luma.lcd/doc/install.rst

-   It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently been tested on Raspberry Pi (both Raspbian Jessie and Stretch) models A, B2, 3B, Zero, Zero W and OrangePi Zero (Armbian Jessie).
+   It was *originally* tested with Raspbian on a rev.2 model B, with a vanilla kernel version 4.1.16+, and has subsequently been tested on Raspberry Pi (both Raspbian Jessie and Stretch) models A, B2, 3B, Zero, Zero W, OrangePi Zero (Armbian Jessie), and 4B.

 Installing from PyPI
 ^^^^^^^^^^^^^^^^^^^^